ginzustorm/PythonForDataScience/README.md

 # PythonForDS
-There is a repository, where I will publish the sample codes and techniques to be able to reuse again in the future.
+This repository is a vault, where I will keep the sample codes and techniques to be able to reuse again in the future.
 All the code sample are in Python.

 ## Structure of the repository:
 1. Techniques + code samples with description